RasaHQ/rasa-demo/data/nlu/nlu.md

 - what technologies did u use to create more mature chatbot?
 - what's pip
 - where is formal documentation
-- which language is rasa programmed in
 - which technology is used to create you
 - yes what if i have to code open end responses into some categories
 - your specifications
 - best policies to be used
 - Deploy to a Server
 - Hello, Sara.
 How can I configure etnity extraction for russian lnguage?
-- Is there API for any other programming languages?
 - can I use Rasa with my Raspberry Pi
 - how to setup rasax on slack
 - Can I run Rasa on a raspberry pi ?